Published on August 9th, 2012 | by Mark Erickson

 Avastin was not initially developed to treat your eye condition.
 Based upon the results of clinical trials that demonstrated its safety and effectiveness, Avastin was approved as a chemotherapy drug by the U.S. Food and Drug Administration (FDA) for the treatment of metastatic colorectal cancer.
 As a condition of approval, the manufacturer produced a “label” explaining the indications, risks, and benefits.
 The label explains that Avastin works by blocking a substance known as vascular endothelial growth factor or VEGF.
 Blocking or inhibiting VEGF helps prevent further growth of the blood vessels that the cancer needs to continue growing.

 Once a device or medication is approved by the FDA, physicians may use it “off-label” for other purposes if they are well-informed about the product, base its use on firm scientific method and sound medical evidence, and maintain records of its use and effects.
 Ophthalmologists are using Avastin “off-label” to treat AMD and similar conditions since research indicates that VEGF is one of the causes for the growth of the abnormal vessels that cause these conditions.
 Most patients treated with Avastin have less fluid and more normal-appearing maculas, and their vision improves.
-Avastin is also used, therefore, to treat macular edema, or swelling of the macula.
+Avastin is also used therefore to treat macular edema.

 Here are some examples of common drugs being used “off-label”: